SAKryukov/storage-free-pass/doc/article.md

 ### What's Wrong with Password Managers?

 The first look at the [list of password managers on Wikipedia](https://en.wikipedia.org/wiki/List_of_password_managers) shows that half of them are proprietary.
-What, not only the offer me to store my passwords, but also doing so using some close-source code doing... who knows what?
+What, not only do they offer me to store my passwords but also to use some close-source code doing... who knows what?
 No, thank you, I'm not just that insane.

 Also, those with source code are typically too complicated to make sure that they don't do anything except what I want.

 The set of passwords is a too important personal asset to risk.

-Another problem is that most of the password managers are not cross-platform.
+Another problem is that most password managers are not cross-platform.
 Basically, I need to use only my own computer where the tool is installed.

 If a product is open-source, it can be difficult for many people to build it.
 Also, it's not so easy to assert the safety of the code.

-???

-The product I offer is free from all those problems.
-It can be kept on nearly any device without the risk, even if the device is lost and stolen.
+The product I offer is free of all those problems.
+It can be kept on nearly any device without risk, even if the device is lost and stolen.
 It can also be kept on some Web site, even a public site.
 It has a clearly observable core placed in one file, and the rest of the code is quite easy to inspect and assess its safety.

 ## Insights